codeman911/speech_synth/train-higgs-audio/trainer/README_v2.md

 ## LoRA Adapters and Model Merging

-When training with LoRA enabled (`--use_lora`), the training scripts save LoRA adapters separately from model checkpoints:
+When training with LoRA enabled (`--use_lora`), the training scripts now save LoRA adapters separately from model checkpoints:

 ### Directory Structure
 ```
 output/
-├── checkpoint-1000/          # Model checkpoint (does NOT contain LoRA adapters)
+├── checkpoint-100/           # Model checkpoint (full model when not using LoRA, not created when using LoRA)
-├── checkpoint-2000/          # Model checkpoint (does NOT contain LoRA adapters)
+├── checkpoint-200/           # Model checkpoint (full model when not using LoRA, not created when using LoRA)
-├── lora_adapters/            # LoRA adapters (this is what you need for merging)
+├── lora_adapters/            # LoRA adapters (created only when using --use_lora)
 │   ├── adapter_config.json
 │   ├── adapter_model.bin
 │   └── README.md